phly95/Deck-Upad/README.md

 # Deck-Upad

+tl;dr: This turns your Steam Deck into a Steam Deck into a Steam Controller 2 you can also use as a Wii U gamepad with a screen.
+It has wired-like latency, making intense games like Celeste playable.
+If you are here to game, you can feel free to disregard the following paragraphs.

 A high-performance, low latency system to transmit controller input and video output over a wireless network.
 It enables the first practical Linux-compatible implementation of native resolution dual-screen emulation over standard Wi-Fi.
 The implementation uses the Steam Deck as a controller with a screen for a remote PC, similar to the Wii U gamepad.

 While this project is applied to a gaming use-case, the underlying architecture implements a novel containerized network isolation pattern to solve for deterministic latency in real-time wireless systems.